Central Coast Locals’ Favourites

 With cocktails that are too easy to drink, Asian Fusion that is extremely tasty, and a killer playlist, Coco Bar and Dining in Terrigal is the perfect spot to kick back, cocktail in hand, with the sound of the ocean nearby.

-About a year ago now, (eeep, how does time fly by so fast?!) we caught up with Long Jetty locals and owners of the super cute institution that was The Cacti Folk in Long Jetty (yes, we to, shed a few tears when these guys made the courageous decision to close their doors and take on new ventures toward the end of 2024).
+In Autumn 2024, we caught up with Long Jetty locals and owners of the super cute institution that was The Cacti Folk in Long Jetty (yes, we too shed a few tears when these guys made the courageous decision to close their doors and take on new ventures toward the end of 2024).
 Parents to four (yes, four!) kids under eight years old, Kim (the Irish one) and Mitch (the Coastie from Kincumber) gave us some insight into their hood faves on the Coast.

 Eat and Drink